fshost/node-dir/README.md

         });

-####files( dir, callback )
+#### files( dir, callback )
-asynchronously iterate the files of a directory and its subdirectories and pass an array of file paths to a callback
+Asynchronously iterate the files of a directory and its subdirectories and pass an array of file paths to a callback.

     dir.files(__dirname, function(err, files) {
         if (err) throw err;